prateekpronoc/helper-methods/README.md

 ### IndexifyArray

-This method indexify the array of JSON object by the attribue of JSON object and return unique result.
+This method indexify the array of JSON object by the attribute of JSON object and return unique result.

 ```js
 var data = [{